CalebStandfield/the-rust-programming-language/README.md

 A note after chapters 18-20

 These chapters while important, didn't really need to be written out, especially chapter 20; which covered lots of advanced features that by their own words wouldn't be used often.
 All of it was good to know and read, keeping the definitions of what things are and how they work is what I considered to the important of this chapter.

+Hello

+Chapter 21 is over (appendix too) and I'm ready to move on from this book and get started creating something new.
+Kinda a sad moment, I really enjoyed this book, perhaps I should have done the educational one with interactive quizzes, but I forgot about that... oops.
+Continuing on I've got a couple projects I am doing in rust and so I'll look back to this repository/book for help when I'm stuck.

+panic!("Goodbye");